manicinc/magiclogger/README.md

 const logger = new Logger();
 logger.info('Application started');

-// Full featured logger with console output enabled by default const logger = new Logger({
+// Logger with automatic console transport (enabled by default) const logger = new Logger({
-  useConsole: true,   // Automatically adds console transport (default: true)
+  useConsole: true,   // Console transport is enabled by default (can be disabled with false)
   useColors: true,    // Enable colored output (default: true)
   verbose: false      // Show debug messages (default: false) });

+// Or simply use with defaults - console is automatically enabled const logger = new Logger();  // Console transport created automatically

 // Sync logger - blocking I/O for guaranteed delivery
 const auditLogger = new SyncLogger({